Vaccinations for Thailand

 When travelling to Thailand from the UK for work, a holiday or a family visit it’s important to bear in mind that there are a few different health precautions that must be taken, both before leaving the country and once you arrive.

 Read on to check what vaccines you need to travel to Thailand, and what else you can do to help you get the most from your trip.

 Do you need any vaccinations to go to Thailand?

 There are no compulsory vaccinations for Thailand, but there are some which travel health professionals will strongly recommend.
-To find out which vaccines you will likely need, talk to your GP or travel health practitioner at least six weeks before you leave for Thailand in order to get an individual risk assessment for your trip.
+It’s advised that you speak to your GP or a travel health practitioner at least six weeks before you leave for Thailand in order to get an individual risk assessment for your trip.

 British vaccines and boosters